ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

    1. Welder certificates signed by Contractor certifying that welders comply with requirements specified under the “Quality Assurance” article of this section.
 1. QUALITY ASSURANCE
    1. Qualify welding processes and operators for structural steel according to AWS D1.1.
    1. All welding on pressure piping shall conform with the requirements of the American National Standard Code for Pressure Piping, ANSI B31.3, "Chemical Plant and Petroleum Refinery Piping."
 All welds on piping having working pressures of 300 psig or greater shall be subjected to a full X-ray examination and will not be accepted until all welds meet the requirements of ANSI B31.1, "Power Piping."
-Faulty welds shall be removed at no additional cost to NREL.
+Faulty welds shall be removed at no additional cost to Owner.
 X-ray testing shall be performed by others at no additional cost to the Contractor.
    1. Certify that each welder has passed AWS qualification tests for the welding processes involved and that certification is current.
    1. Pressure Vessels:
       1. Prior to installation and acceptance, any power boiler, low-pressure heating boiler, or unfire pressure vessel operated at pressures of 15 pounds per square inch or greater, furnished under this contract will be stamped with ASME Boiler and Pressure Vessel Code Symbol and a National Board of Boiler and Pressure Vessel Inspector's number, thus certifying that the vessel has been fabricated and tested per the provisions of the ASME Boiler and Pressure Vessel Code.
 Manufacturers' data reports (unless exempted by the ASME Code) will be filed with the National Board in Columbus, Ohio.
-Two copies of these data reports shall be submitted to NREL.
+Two copies of these data reports shall be submitted to Owner.
 Testing, certification, and registration will be at the expense of the Contractor.
    1. Electrical Characteristics for Plumbing Equipment:
       1. Equipment of higher electrical characteristics may be furnished provided such proposed equipment is approved in writing and connecting electrical services, circuit breakers, and conduit sizes are appropriately modified.
 If minimum energy ratings or efficiencies are specified, equipment shall comply with requirements.
 1. DELIVERY, STORAGE, AND PROTECTION